cynthiateeters/hybit-colors/CONTENT-PLAN.md

-# Content plan for HAP's Learning Lab
+# Content plan for HAP's Color Learning Lab

 This file helps you organize your learning lab content before customization.
 Fill in all sections below, then use this as a reference when working with Claude Code to customize your learning lab.